salatfreak/pyromaniac/docs/development.md

 Commits][conventional-commits].
-They are not capitalized and shall be prefixed with "feat: " (for new features and general additions), "fix: " (for bug fixes), "refactor: " (for code refactoring), "test: " (for everything test case related), or "docs: " (for everything documentation related).
+They are not capitalized and shall be prefixed with "feat: " (for new features and general additions), "fix: " (for bug fixes), "refactor: " (for code refactoring), "test: " (for everything test case related), "docs: " (for everything documentation related), or "merge: " (for merge commits).
 Commit bodies are optional free-form descriptions and explanations of the changes.

 Commits that would contain changes from multiple of these categories shall be broken up to match this scheme.
 Individual commits may introduce temporary